vkruglikov/msw-devtools-extension/README.md

 ## Roadmap Features 🚧

-### Edit json config in the DevTools

-Currently, you can only upload JSON files, but you can't edit them in the DevTools.
+- **Edit json config in the DevTools**: Currently, you can only upload JSON files, but you can't edit them in the DevTools.

-### Upload multiple JSON config at once

-Currently, you can only upload one JSON file at a time, because it simplifies the process of validation.
+- **Upload multiple JSON configs**: Currently, you can only upload one JSON file at a time, because it simplifies the process of validation.

-### Multi window support

-Currently, you can use multi tabs with different configurations per host, but only one browser window is supported.
+- **Multi window support**: Currently, you can use multi tabs with different configurations per host, but only one browser window is supported.

-### Early request interception

-Currently, requests sent before the extension is initialized are not intercepted by JSON handlers.
+- **Early request interception**: Currently, requests sent before the extension is initialized are not intercepted by JSON handlers.